pvictordev/phlexi/README.md

 ### Stage #2 (JavaScript)

 Introducing JavaScript functionality to enhance interactivity, we have added functionalities like a slideshow, implemented form validation, created a new page where we fetched data from a public API, added form validation together with saving data as JSON in local storage and included a counter to count each submission.

+### Stage #3 (Bootstrap)

+We implemented the Bootstrap framework by replacing all CSS classes with corresponding Bootstrap classes.
+We maintained the design and JavaScript functionality of the website, integrating new Bootstrap classes and interactivity.
+Additionally, we introduced a dark mode functionality and spinner loader to enhance the user experience.